open-telemetry/opentelemetry-go-build-tools/githubgen/README.md

 If a codeowner is present in `allowlist.txt` and also a member of the OpenTelemetry organization, the script will error out.

+## Checking codeowners against a team

+Optionally, you can require codeowners to be members of a specific org team in addition to being members of the organization by passing `--github-team <team-slug>`.
+Team membership is what grants the repository access required for a code owner to be requested as a reviewer, so an org member who is not on the team cannot be auto-requested for reviews.

+When `--github-team` is set, each codeowner (other than allowlisted users and org team handles) must be a member of that team.
+Codeowners in `allowlist.txt` are exempt, since they are intentionally not organization members and therefore cannot be team members.
+If `--github-team` is not set, only organization membership is checked.